Microsoft vcpkg

 .\vcpkg.exe integrate installto integrate with visual studio.- This

-integrateis important if you want to access files easily underC:\vcpkg\installed\x64-windows\includedirectory
+integrateis important if someone want to access files easily underC:\vcpkg\installed\x64-windows\includedirectory

 - This